Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 You do this in webapp.conf, by putting the file name in the scripts: [ ] list.

-After adding it to the list, you’ll probably want to reload BlueMap, so BlueMap applies the changes you’ve made to the configs.
+After adding it to the list, you’ll want to reload BlueMap, so BlueMap applies the changes you’ve made to the configs.
 You can do so with the /bluemap reload light command.

 Embed